-The admission criteria and general requirements set out in the Admissions content of this calendar are applicable in this section.
+The admission criteria and general requirements set out in the admissions content of the calendar are applicable in this section.
 Additional admission requirements to the nursing program follow.

 Admission is based on academic qualifications and available space.
-Priority will be given to students who meet admission criteria and apply by the deadline of March 31.
+Priority will be given to students who meet admission criteria and apply by the institutional deadline.
 Applications received after the deadline may be reviewed based on available space in the program.

-Individuals who apply by March 31 and who will complete secondary school graduation requirements by the end of June will not be disadvantaged by this deadline.

-Self-identified Aboriginal applicants who meet or exceed the minimum requirements for admission to the program will be given priority for up to 20% of the first-year seats for the NCBNP.
+Individuals who apply by the institutional deadline and who will complete secondary school graduation requirements by the end of June will not be disadvantaged by this deadline.
+Self-identified Aboriginal applicants who meet or exceed the minimum requirements for admission to the program will be given priority for up to 20% of the firstyear seats for the NCBNP.
 Prerequisite equivalency options should be discussed with a CNC advisor.
 Word-processing and Internet experience are necessary for all applicants.